Bolaji06/My-Article/Introduction to JavaScript classes.md

 } // end of class body
 ```

-In the next section we are going to take a deep look on all the class member and how they work, but before that, let verify that class are just special function, from previous sample code.
+In the next section we are going to take a deep look on all the class member and how they work, but before that, let's verify that class are just special function, from previous sample code.

 ```javascript
 console.log(typeof Person) // function